 - 1A.
 The City will continue to adopt an annual budget that contains the projects from the Five year schedule. - 1B.
 The City shall consider urban design, water and energy conservation climate change and its potential impacts, and wildlife habitat when designing sites and selecting landscape material for all public projects. - 1C.
 The City shall seek to eliminate all septic systems within its boundaries.
 The elimination should be based on financial considerations, unless systems are shown to impinge on health factors of the residents. - 1D.
 The City's on-going contractual arrangements provide for the delivery of services and the maintenance, expansion and improvements to utility facilities. - 1E.
 The City continues to recognize street resurfacing as one of its priorities. - 1F.
-The City in its capital improvements planning shall consider the potential impacts of climate change on infrastructure, and shall incorporate measures to ensure that new infrastructure is resilient to these effects, and to retrofit existing infrastructure to be more resilient.
+The City in its capital improvements planning shall consider the potential ipmacts of climate change on infrastructure, and shall incorporate measures to ensure that new infrastructure is resilient to these effects, and to retrofit existing infrastructure to be more resilient.
 The City in its capital improvements planning shall seek to meet its Bicycle and Pedestrian Level of Service standards, and its

 - Complete Street Objective and policies (Objective 17 of the Transportation Element). - 1G.
 The City in its capital improvements planning shall seek to meet its radius standard for parks (Policy 3J of the Recreation and Open Space Element). - 1H.
-The City of Sunny Isles Beach 2016 2021 Capital Improvements Schedule Is as follows.
+The City of Sunny Isles Beach 2020-2025 Capital Improvements Plan, and the Capital Improvements Schedule included therein, contains a schedule of needed projects that the City shall implement in order to maintain its adopted Level of Service standards or otherwise achieve the goals, objectives and policies and/or ensure the financial feasibility of the Comprehensive Plan.
+The 2020-2025 Capital Improvements Plan is hereby adopted as part of the Capital Improvements Element.